Kachi-Okorie/TriviaGame/trivia-game-azure-timer-sfx/README.md

 ### Notes
 - This app listens on `process.env.PORT` (used by Azure).
 No extra config needed.
 - If players are on a different domain, ensure CORS and HTTPS are enabled (already default).
 - For larger scale or regional redundancy, consider Azure Front Door + multiple Web Apps.
+New push